volterraedge/terraform-provider-volterra/docs/resources/volterra_fleet.md

   }
   // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set logs_streaming_disabled = true
-  // One of the arguments from this list "sriov_interfaces default_sriov_interface" must be set default_sriov_interface = true
+  // One of the arguments from this list "default_sriov_interface sriov_interfaces" must be set default_sriov_interface = true
   // One of the arguments from this list "default_storage_class storage_class_list" must be set default_storage_class = true